Student Growth Measures for Principals

 Types of Student Growth Measures

-If available, principals must include Value-Added data in the student growth measure.
+If available, principals may include Value-Added data in the student growth measure.
 If allowed by law, the local education agency may also use local student growth measures.
+Business Rules for Assigning Principal Value-Added Scores (12/2/2019)

 If Value-Added data is not available, districts or schools can use an average of the relevant ODE approved vendor assessment teacher-level ratings.